 Scope of the School:

-The school has four main components spread throughout the week
+Our schools have four main components spread throughout the week

 2. Problem-solving sessions based on the topics given in the lectures.